11 Gorgeous Florida Gulf Coast Beaches

 Location: St. Petersburg

 Best for: Historic charm

 Pass-a-Grille is a quaint alternative to neighboring St. Pete Beach, a favorite amongst tourists due to the wide stretch of sand, beachfront resorts, & festive lineup of events.
-Located at the southernmost end of the very popular St. Pete Beach, Pass-a-Grille offers a refreshing tranquil vibe and feels like a step back in time.
+Located at the southernmost end of the very popular St. Pete Beach, Pass-a-Grille offers a refreshing tranquil vibe and truly feels like a step back in time.
 A section of the beach is part of the National Historic District.
 While the beach itself isn’t nearly as spacious (it’s only a block wide!), it’s worth a visit if you are seeking a slow paced beach atmosphere

 Whether you feel like lazying around digging your toes in the fine white sand, taking a ferry ride over to Shell Beach, enjoying a laid-back dolphin cruise, browsing the shops in the historic district, or testing your balance on a stand up paddleboard, there’s plenty to do here.

 A great little walkable historic district known as 8th Avenue, featuring all sorts of eclectic restaurants and shops is just steps away.

 What else to do nearby: Weedon Island Preserve is an amazing place to hike.
 The trails are gorgeous and diverse, and the opportunities for birdwatching and wildlife sightings (armadillos and tortoises are a common sight) are endless.